fastapi/fastapi/docs/en/docs/tutorial/security/get-current-user.md

 Notice that we declare the type of `current_user` as the Pydantic model `User`.

-This will help us inside of the function with all the completion and type checks.
+This will help us inside the function with all the completion and type checks.

 !!! tip
     You might remember that request bodies are also declared with Pydantic models.